florianfesti/boxes/documentation/src/install.rst

 ------------------------

 Due to lazy developer(s) Boxes.py can also run from the Git checkout.
-The scripts in :code:`scripts/` are all suppossed to just work right after :code:`git clone`.
+The scripts in :code:`scripts/` are all supposed to just work right after :code:`git clone`.
 The Inkscape needs a bit manual work to get running.
 See below.